alexirpan/alexirpan.github.io/_posts/2016-01-20-mysteryhunt.markdown

 pretty awesome.

 Normally, I hunt on bigger teams because they have better remote solver support.
-This year I went in-person, wanted to try out a smaller team, and hunted with ET.
+Because I went in-person this year, I decided I should try out a smaller team, so I hunted with ET Phone In Answer.
+It was definitely a different dynamic.
+In my previous Hunts, it felt like I wasn't a big contributor.
+(For context, my first Hunt was with Sages.)
+When 10 people are looking at the same puzzle, the math means it's unlikely you find the a-ha, because there's so many other people working on it.
+On the other hand, I do like finishing Hunt, and that's a lot easier on larger teams.
+Something I'll need to think about for next year.

 Thanks to sponsors, at the start of this Hunt every team got Google Cardboard, Fitbit notebooks, and Fitbit pens.
 In a true display of Mystery Hunt paranoia, the first thing